 Unlike an orthotist, podiatrists must possess a doctorate in podiatric medicine in order to practice.

-Therefore, we consider the orthotist to be more of a technician who supports the work of the podiatrist.
+Therefore, we consider the orthotist to be more of a professionnal who supports the work of the podiatrist and the physician.

 The orthotist can only perform a small portion of the podiatrist’s duties, however, they play a critical role in the fabrication of foot orthoses.

-The orthotic technician is actually authorized to perform the following actions:
+The orthotist is actually authorized to perform the following actions:

-- Fabricating orthotics as prescribed by the podiatrist;
+- Fabricating orthotics as prescribed by the podiatrist or physician;

 - Fitting orthotics, if necessary;